 Soubry, A, Guo, L, Huang, Z, Hoyo, C, Romanus, S, Price, T, and Murphy, SK.
 "Obesity-related DNA methylation at imprinted genes in human sperm: Results from the TIEGER study."
-Clinical epigenetics 8 (January 2016): 51-.
+Clinical Epigenetics 8 (January 2016): 51-null.

 Thomas Michael Price, MD